 Pilots planning on pursuing a professional piloting career or private pilots who don’t want to be limited to flying in only VFR conditions will need an instrument rating.
 Commercial pilots without an instrument rating are very limited in their career options.
 A cost effective and time efficient solution, our accelerated training builds stamina and retention in a very short amount of time.

-Our students are trained initially on the standard six pack as well as a dual glass cockpit with the Garmin 375.
 Flying and navigating in Alaska can be challenging, our students are trained on using situational awareness aides such as Foreflight but will not be dependent on it since paper charts and paper plates never run out of battery.
 Our goal is not to just pass the check ride because instrument skills will deteriorate over time when not exercised frequently.
 Our instructors focus on teaching strong foundations so that students can always rely on their initial training for the rest of their flying careers.
 We do not use simulators, you will be flying an actual airplane for the duration of your course.
 We believe this instills superior piloting skills.

-Our program will be some of the most demanding training you will ever undergo.
+Our program will be some of the most demanding yet rewarding training you will ever do.
 The airlines and the military train this way for a reason…it works!
 Retention with accelerated training is far superior compared to training that is spread out over several months, and it saves you money.
 When people dive into our accelerated flight training programs, they are able to get their license in far fewer hours, resulting in a significant financial savings.

 This program is syllabus-based and is benchmarked with checkpoints that IFR students are required to meet to stay on track to meet the guaranteed price and timeframe of the program.
 Students will have daily homework and are expected to be on time, prepared and serious about the success of their training.
 Accelerated training is not for every student and we do offer tailored training for students who cannot commit to this type of intensive training.